 When I finished my apprenticeship, I decided I wanted to further my training and that is when I found Arden and started my degree.
 I am a true believer in everything happening for a reason and on reflection, choosing Arden University as a distance learning provider was a fantastic decision for me.

-Law degree, and I love it.
+I am now one-third of the way through a Law degree, and I love it.
 Law was not originally the path I chose to go down, but I now know, it was the path I was always meant to walk.
 Studying whilst working full time provides me with opportunities I would never have otherwise achieved.